-The extra effort needed to carry out basic tasks for people with chronic arthritis, involving mobility and movement, tires them to a greater extent than it does healthy people.
+The extra effort needed to carry out basic tasks for people with chronic arthritis, involving mobility and movement, tires them more than healthy people.
 Movement can be particularly difficult in the morning when stiffness is the worst.
 There exists a wide range of functional difficulties experienced by people with arthritis and related diseases.

 Study Shows Disease Impact

 One study involving rheumatoid arthritis patients revealed that:

 - 79% had some level of difficulty performing housework tasks such as vacuuming

 - 68% had difficulties with dressing tasks such as tying shoelaces or doing buttons